takuseno/minerva/README.md

 ## key features
 ### :zap: All You Need Is Dataset
-MINERVA only requires datasets to start data-driven deep reinforcement learning.
+MINERVA only requires datasets to start offline deep reinforcement learning.
 Any combinations of vector observations and image observations with discrete actions and continuous actions are supported.